 Merck & Co.
-(MRK) rose to its highest value in four years after the company said it will stop testing an experimental drug meant to prevent bone fractures in women with osteoporosis because the therapy worked so well in a trial.
+(MRK:US) rose to its highest value in four years after the company said it will stop testing an experimental drug meant to prevent bone fractures in women with osteoporosis because the therapy worked so well in a trial.

 The drug, odanacatib, has been tested in post-menopausal women with osteoporosis since 2007, and an advisory panel monitoring results recommended closing the phase 3 study early “due to robust efficacy,” Merck said yesterday said in a statement.
-The therapy would compete with Amgen Inc. (AMGN)’s bone- strengthening drug, Prolia.
-That medicine, approved in 2010, generated (AMGN) $203 million in 2011 sales, Thousand Oaks, California- based Amgen reported.
+The therapy would compete with Amgen Inc. (AMGN:US)’s bone- strengthening drug, Prolia.
+That medicine, approved in 2010, generated (AMGN:US) $203 million in 2011 sales, Thousand Oaks, California- based Amgen reported.

 “The likelihood is that odanacatib will be more effective,” said Barbara Ryan, a Greenwich, Connecticut-based analyst with Deutsche Bank, who said today’s announcement will make investors realize the stock is undervalued.
 She has a buy rating on the stock and $47.25 price target.